cywcarrie/vite-funnietravel/README.md

 ### Demo Website : [Link](https://cywcarrie.github.io/vite-funnietravel/#/)

-Simulated travel e-commerce website, including shopping cart, favorites, product list, and FAQ pages.
+Simulated travel e-commerce website, including shopping cart, favorites, product list, order inquiry, and FAQ pages.
 Users can add products to the shopping cart or favorites, add or remove products, apply coupons, and place orders.
-They can also view detailed information about individual products.
+They can also view detailed information about individual products and check their orders through the order inquiry page.
 The backend allows administrator to add and modify products and coupons.

 ## Technologies Used